isee4xai/NLPClassifierExplainer/README.md

 The task of this challenge is to provide a better explainer for this type of model.
 There is no specific definition of "better" in this context, we expect the participants to improve the existing solution and provide a different view point and/or different technique to generate clear, concise and precise explanations for the model.

-Targeted audience for the explanations are the field engineers who perform  the installation.
+Targeted audience for the explanations are the engineers who planned the telecom operations.
 They need to become confident with the model and consider it as a trusted tool to improve the quality and the efficiency of their work.
-For this, they need to understand how the predictions have been realized and detect any wrong/incomplete/mislabeled information that have been used by the model in the the predictions.
+For this, they need to **understand how and why** the predictions have been realized and detect any wrong/incomplete/mislabeled information that have been used by the model in the predictions.

 The new explainer must be tested against a test dataset that is provided in this repository (in the file `test_dataset.txt` - the format is one note per line).
-Is is expected that the participants will perform the following
+It is expected that the participants will perform the following :

-1. select 5 notes in this test dataset.
+1. Select 5 notes in this test dataset.
 2. Run the model and predict the class of each note (the next step recommendation).
 3. Provide an explanation for each prediction to ensure the objectives defined above are met.

 ## Submission

-Participants can submit their code by creating a fork of this repository and.
+Participants can submit their code by creating a fork of this repository.
 Once ready to submit, please submit a pull request.

 ## Additional Notes